Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 ## Compatibility

-Alluxio should work together with Spark 1.2 or later out-of-the-box.
+Alluxio works together with Spark 1.1 or later out-of-the-box.

 ## Prerequisites